DrPlantabyte/Simulation-Biome-Calculator/README.md

 |  116 |OOZE             |Living landscape, such as an ocean-sized amoeba   |

 ## The Biome Calculator
 The biome calculator is a classifier that predicts the Plantabyte biome for a given set of enviromental parameters.
-Classification for Earth-like planets is best on a set of primary parameters.
+Classification for Earth-like planets is based on a set of environmental parameters.
 For exoplanet simulations, additional planetary parameters are used.

-#### Primary parameters
+#### Environmental parameters
 * **Mean solar flux (watts per square meter)** - This is the integrated average light intensity (averaged across the whole year, day and night included), ranges from 200-800 on Earth
 * **Pressure (kPa)** - Atmospheric pressure
 * **Altitude (m)** - Altitude above/below sealevel